 \textcite{sun2019application} survey a variety of applications of \ac{ML} models for resource management at the \ac{MAC} layer, networking and mobility management in the network layer, and localization in the application layer.
-This survey also identifies conditions for applying \ac{ML} models to assist developers in wireless communication systems.
-The utility of \ac{ML} techniques in \mbox{WiFi} scenarios is illustrated to implement power saving mechanisms in \acp{AP} and indoor localization applications.
+Conditions for applying \ac{ML} models to assist developers in wireless communication systems are also identified.
+The utility of \ac{ML} techniques in \mbox{Wi-Fi} scenarios is illustrated to implement power-saving mechanisms in \acp{AP} and indoor localization applications.